brisbanemakerspace/bms-wiki/bylaws/fees.md

 #### Concession Discount

 We offer discounted rates to enable more equitable access to our community.
-To be eligible for our discounted concession rates, you must prove that you're a current full-time student or concession card holder.
+To be eligible for our discounted concession rates, you must prove that you're a current full-time student, concession card holder, or receive a regular income support payment from the government.
 If you stop meeting these requirements, please notify us as soon as possible.
 The committee has the right to ask for proof at most twice per year to verify you're still entitled to receive the concession discount.

 ### Maker Lite
 Fee (concession): n/a